-Mika Brzezinski on Trump’s Twitter attack: ‘It does worry me about the country’
+Mika Brzezinski explains what President Trump’s tweets reveal about him

 — Mika Brzezinski (@morningmika) June 29, 2017

-Abby Phillip contributed to this report.
+Paul Farhi and Abby Phillip contributed to this report, which has been updated.

 More reading: